Ludwinic1/purviewautomation/docs/tutorial/first-steps.md

-Now that the library is installed, we can move to the next section to how to authenticate and connect with Purview.
-Click on the bottom right of the screen to move to the next section.
+Now that the library is installed, we either need to create a new Purview resource or use an existing one.
+Click on the bottom right of the screen to move to the next section to see how to create a Purview resource.